 Please let us know if you want to receive the information electronically.

 We aim to get the information to you without undue delay and within 30 days.
 If we have any trouble with this timeframe we will let you know within 30 days and explain what the problem is.
 Sometimes we may hold information that we don’t have to provide, for example it would prejudice a police investigation or contains someone else’s personal data.

-We target some of our marketing and service communications, so that they are more relevant to you, based on the type of ticket(s) you bought, your location /travel destinations, we will try and make the communications are compatible with the device you are using.
+We target some of our marketing and service communications so that they are more relevant to you, based on the type of ticket(s) you bought and your location/travel destinations.
+We will try and make the communications compatible with the device you are using.